 Saving them without precaution, will most probably make your big file flagged as "dirty" in dar's archive, which means that the saved status of the file may be a status that never existed for that file: when dar saves a file it reads the first byte, then the second, etc. up to the end of file.
 While dar is reading the middle of the file, an application may change the very begin and then the very end of that file, but only modified ending of that file will be saved, leading the archive to contain a copy of the file in a state it never had.

-For a database this is even worse, two or more files may need to have a coherent status.
-If dar saves one first file while another file is modified at the same time, this will not lead having the currently saved files flagged as "dirty", but may lead the database to have its files saved in incoherent states between them, thus leading you to have saved the database in a corrupted state.
+For a set of different files that need coherent status this is even worse, if dar saves one first file while another file is modified at the same time, this will not lead having the currently saved files flagged as "dirty", but may lead the software relying on this set of files to fail when restoring its files because of the incoherent states between them.

 For that situation not to occur, we will use the following options:

 First, you must pay attention to quote around the -< and -> options for the shell not to consider you ask for redirection to stdout or from stdin.

 Back to the example, that says that for the files